-The best password recovery solutions make it simple and easy for you to recover passwords for software applications and hardware devices.
+The best password recovery solutions provide an easy way for you to recover passwords for software applications and hardware devices.

 After all, losing access to your computer files can be a frightening and frustrating experience.
 Whether you use your computer for personal or business purposes, a lost password can spell disaster for your projects.